ezSQL/ezsql/README.md

 query_prepared(string $query_string, array $param_array);
 ```

-#### An Example for using prepare statements indirectly, with above shortcut SQL methods
+#### Example for using prepare statements indirectly, with above shortcut SQL methods

 ```php
 // To get all shortcut SQL methods calls to use prepare statements